The Complete Honest Hands-On Review Of Panasonic EVA1

 Quick Switch allows you to save camera settings as a series of individual presets that can be quickly accessed and changed via an assigned button.

-These are needed somewhat because, unlike the FS7, the various steps one needs to go through otherwise to move between, say 24fps 4K shooting and 120fps 2K shooting is pretty onerous (change sensor mode, codec, change frame rate…!)
+These are needed somewhat because, unlike the FS7, the various steps one needs to go through otherwise to move between, say, 24fps 4K shooting and 120fps 2K shooting are pretty onerous (change sensor mode, codec, change frame rate…!).

 However, as always, there’s a caveat!